aunnnn/ViewElements_Old/README.md

 For highly interactive page with many gestures, consider other options.

 ## Roadmap
-1. I'm thinking on combining this with RxSwift, which allows us to use ViewElements on creating data-driven pages (e.g., any kinds of input forms, with reactivity).
-The idea is to use Rx setup block in propsType, instead of a fixed, stateful variable like String.
-For example (Reactive<RxLabel>) -> [Disposable].
+1. Make this framework contains only core classes (`Row`, `ElementOf`, etc.).
+Remove unrelated component like `StretchyHeaderView`.
+Make the core framework minimal as possible, and trimming down `TableModelViewController.swift`.

-  **Probably in a separated module.
-Don't what this to bloat further than this.**
+2. Integration with RxSwift in another framework, which allows us to use ViewElements on creating data-driven pages (e.g., any kinds of input forms, with reactivity).
+One idea is to pass something like `Variable<String>` instead of a concrete type like String.
+This allows it to be reactive to changes from binding outside, without `tableView.reloadData` every time.
+Each cell maintains its own `disposedBag`.
+It could also expose an Rx setup block like `(Reactive<SomeElementUsingRX>) -> [Disposable]`, to allow flexible event bindings.

-2. Support UICollectionView.
-Probably will support only simple horizontal collection view (in a separated library), which is pretty common use-cases.
+3. Support `UICollectionView`.
+Probably will support single column, vertical/horizontal scrolling out of the box, which is the most common use-case out there.
+In other cases, `UICollectionViewLayout` subclass can be set as needed.

 ## Examples
 See 'ViewElements/Examples'.
 It's not polished though, more like a playground for myself while developing this framework (sry lol).